wesley-trust/wesleytrust-com/_posts/2021-03-25-obtain-access-token.md

 This invokes a REST method against the Microsoft Authentication service, for the Graph API resource, using the service principal parameters supplied for the Azure AD tenant.
 When executed, it returns an access token we can use to make requests against the Graph API (which must be periodically renewed).

-The complete function as at this date, is below, but please make sure you get the latest version from GitHub:
+The complete function as at this date, is below, but please make sure you get the latest version from [GitHub][getaccesstoken]:

 ```
 function Get-WTGraphAccessToken {